-Recreational Area land uses in The Town of Columbus account for approximately 250.3 acres or 1.24 percent of the total land area of the Town.
+Recreational Area land uses in The Town of Fort Winnebago account for approximately 1,704.0 acres or 7.94 percent of the total land area of the Town.
 Recreational Area land uses in the Town generally consist of public hunting grounds and other public recreation areas.
-Overall, the amount of Recreational Area land use in the Town of Columbus is somewhat high.
-The ratio of Recreational Area land use in the Town of Columbus amounts to one acre out of every 81 total acres being devoted to Recreational Area use.
+Recreational land uses are the one of the more common land uses in the Town.
+Only the Agriculture or Other Open Space land use category contains more area than the Recreational land use category.
+Overall, the amount of Recreational Area land use in the Town of Fort Winnebago is quite high.
+The ratio of Recreational Area land use in the Town of Fort Winnebago amounts to one acre out of every 13 total acres being devoted to Recreational Area use.